 Amanda brings her experience from many years of travel, study and inner examination.
 A year in south India (2001) began her journey into holistic health.
 There she studied yoga, pranayama, reiki, and meditation.
 Upon moving to Latin America (2002), she began to study other traditional approaches to health and life.
 In Costa Rica she learned about herbs and plants with shamans in the rainforest, practiced Qi Qong, martial arts and latin dance.
 In Peru (2003), she studied with a curandero at a shamanic addiction treatement center in the amazon called Takiwasi.
 And in Cuba, she studied the creative and adaptive methods of alternative medicine that has been developed due to their lack of outside resources (and further experienced the joy of latin dance).

 After graduating with her Masters degree (2008), Amanda began working as a parent-infant psychotherapist in the Community Infant Program of the Mental Health Center of Boulder and Broomfield Counties.
 She has managed restorative justice programs, facilitated restorative processes and has been training groups in restorative practices since 2008.
-Currently she works with the Right Use of Power Institute, and is in the dissertation phase of her Doctorate of Psychology focusing on the dynamics of power and shame in the justice system.
-To gain experience in the criminal justice system, she worked with inmates (diagnosis, suicide assessment & therapeutic intervention) as well as people on probation for several years in Boulder County.
-She is currently a therapist with Correctional Psychology Associates.
-When she can, Amanda practices aromatherapy, ninjutsu, parkour, meditation, yoga, and dance.
+To gain experience in the criminal justice system, she worked with inmates and people in reentry (diagnosis, suicide assessment & therapeutic intervention) as well as people on probation for several years in Boulder County.
+Amanda completed her Doctorate of Psychology focusing on the dynamics of shame and power in the justice system.
+You can access her dissertation here.
+In addition to psychotherapy and consulting, she currently works with the Right Use of Power Institute and Naropa University.
+In her free time she spends time with her daughter, Emma, and practices ninjutsu, meditation, yoga and dance.